daz3d/DazToRoblox/README.md

 ## 1. About the Developer Kit
-The Daz To Roblox UGC Developer Kit can assist Roblox UGC developers to convert Genesis 9 characters into a format compatible with Roblox Studio for use as playable avatars.
+The Daz To Roblox Studio Developer Kit can assist Roblox game developers to convert Genesis 9 characters into a format compatible with Roblox Studio for use as playable avatars.
 This developer kit consists of a Daz Studio plugin, Daz Scripts, Blender Scripts and asset files which perform several operations including conversion to R15 rig, baking modesty coverings onto nude skin textures, baking separate images into a texture atlas, segmenting into separate mesh body parts and decimation of high resolution mesh data.
+There is also support for generating S1 meshes compatible with Roblox Avatar Auto Setup.

 ## 2. Prerequisites
 - A compatible version of the [Daz Studio][DazStudioURL] application
-  - Minimum: 4.20
+  - Minimum: 4.22
 - A compatible version of the [Roblox Studio][CreateRobloxURL] application
 - A compatible version of the [Blender][BlenderURL] application
   - Minimum: 3.6